Liversticks/meal-scheduler/README.md

 This assumes you are using PostgreSQL as the database engine.

 * If not using Postgres, edit `./config/db.js` and configure your preferred DB
-* Set environment variables: LOCALDATABASE/DATABASE_URL both use a connection string
+* Set environment variables: LOCALDATABASE or DATABASE_URL (connection string)
 * `npm install` to fetch external dependencies
 * `npm start` to start server